Love Your List Review: Ready to Master Email At Last?

 How I Discovered Kate Doster

-Before jumping into my Love Your List review, I thought it might be helpful to share how I discovered Kate Doster, and how I ended up investing in LYL.
+Before jumping into my Love Your List review, I thought it might be helpful to share how I discovered Kate Doster, and how I ended up trusting her enough to invest in LYL.

 Many years ago – probably 2018 or early 2019 – I saw Kate’s name mentioned in a Facebook comment answering someone’s question about how to get better at email marketing.
-I’ve long thought bloggers – especially travel bloggers – suck at email marketing and should get better at it; while I had a pretty sophisticated at the time, I knew it could be better.
+I’ve long thought bloggers – especially travel bloggers, which is my primary niche – suck at email marketing and should get better at it; while I had a pretty sophisticated system at the time, I knew it could be better.

-I started listening to Kate’s Podcast (Inbox Besties) and joining a few of her free events.
+I started listening to Kate’s Podcast (Do The Brave Thing, formerly called Inbox Besties) and joined a few of her free events.
 Over the years, she has participated in some free summits and freebie bundles and such, and I began slowly accumulating various educational resources/mini-courses/trainings from her.

 Eventually, I took the leap and bought lifetime access to one of those summits (the Big 3 Summit Vault Product Launch Edition ’20, according to my course access).